cterrasid/eventbrite-events/README.md

 _To use the application you must have the following:_

-1. An API key, which you can obtain through the following [link](https://www.eventbrite.com/platform/)
+1. An API key, which you can obtain through the following <a href="https://www.eventbrite.com/platform/" target="blank">link</a>

 2. In the root of the project, you must create an `.env` file, in which, you must write the following:
 ```